zechlau14/zechlau14.github.io/projects/Escape-from-Midsummer.md

 If your table is extremely uncomfortable playing without a GM, you may assign one.
 That player does not control an Escapee, but controls all three Aspects of the Faewild.

+## Game Structure

+Escape from Midsummer is a game played in 5 Acts.

+### Act 1

+Tables for

+- Moments
+- Locations in the Faewild
+- Fae NPCs
+- Random Mutations

+Narrative Structure

+1. Layer 2 - environment. show evidence of being on the right path.
+2. Layer 3 - set back / sow suspicion. play on player's personal drives.
+3. Layer 4 - monsters. the characters can see the goal, it's just out of reach.
+4. Layer 5 - reach the gateway.
+Mirror shows them their mutations -- will you be able to accept yourself and go home.
+5. Epilogue

 ## Character Creation

 1. What is your character's occupation?
 2. Why does the faewild love you?
 What about you is attractive to the fae?
 3. What drives you to return home?
+4. What is your character's name?

 ## Rolling the Dice